 Speaking of the sales pipeline, make sure that both sales and marketing are looking at the same funnel so everyone is on the same page.
 Using the same terminology, the same funnel, and ensuring that leads are scored properly are all crucial to getting the teams aligned and keeping them transparent with each other.
 That transparency helps hold each team accountable to the other, and unifies them toward their common goal.

 To help solidify these details, consider holding joint meetings monthly or quarterly to go over team successes together.
 Take it a step further and make it fun by offering prizes to both teams based on goals achieved.

 2. Share resources across teams

 The marketing team drives leads, and the sales team finalizes the deals.
 That’s what makes the world go round in business.
 However, there isn’t always a clear handoff point where marketing responsibilities end and sales responsibilities begin.

 Often, a salesperson is nurturing leads for weeks, months, or even longer, and needs helpful email templates, articles, and other content that can be used to keep the lead warm.
 Those are resources marketing has at their disposal and can easily share to give the sales team an edge over the competition.

-Infusionsoft helps you create marketing and sales templates that the teams can share with one another.
+Infusionsoft by Keap helps you create marketing and sales templates that the teams can share with one another.
 Software like Voila Norbert can be useful in periodically verifying that email lists are correct and up-to-date for the marketing team.
 The sales team can also use the tool to find a prospect’s email address to begin their initial outreach.